-How to Visit Christ the Redeemer Statue in Rio
+Visiting Christ the Redeemer Statue in Rio; How To Do It!

 The Christ the Redeemer Statue is now one of the 7 new wonders of the world so that alone makes it worth the visit!
 30m tall, over 1000 tonnes, and overlooking one of the most beautiful cities in the world, visiting Christ the Redeemer was a bucket list item for me, and it lived up to all my years and years of expectations.
-So how do you visit it?
+So how do you go about actually visiting Christ the Redeemer?
+Let me explain.

 1) Funicular Train/Tram to Christ the Redeemer (this is what I did)